dineshsutihar/dineshsutihar/README.md

 ### 👨‍💻 About Me

-I am a Computer Science undergraduate with hands-on experience in building and testing full-stack web applications, real-time collaboration tools, and AI-powered systems.
+I am a Computer Science Engineer with hands-on experience in building and testing full-stack web applications, real-time collaboration tools, AI-powered systems, also Mobile and Desktop app.
 My focus is on writing clean, efficient code and leveraging automation to ensure software quality.
 With a strong foundation in DSA having solved over 500 problems and ranking in the Top 10% on LeetCode I bring a detail-oriented and analytical approach to every project.
+Apart from these I also have knowledge about Multimedia and Graphics means I can Desing, Edit and Create photoes, videos, and audio.

 - 🔭 I’m currently working on **CodeTranslateAI**, an AI-powered code translator Chrome extension.
 - 🌱 I’m currently learning more about **CI/CD pipelines (GitHub Actions) and advanced cloud deployment strategies**.
-- 💬 Ask me about **React, Next.js, Java, and serverless architecture**.
+- 💬 Ask me about **React, Next.js, Java, and serverless architecture, basically anything about Computer Science**.
 - 📫 You can reach me at **dineshsutihar9@gmail.com**.

 ---